Korean court music: Court music institutions

 Court music institutions also play a heavy role in assisting musicians with their learning processes of Korean court performances.

 The first modern theatre built by the royal court was referred to as Hyuomnyulsa.
-The theatre has since changed its name to Won’gaksa.
+The theatre has since changed its name to Wongaksa.

 Currently, court music institutions include the National Center for Korean Traditional Performing Arts and the Chongdong Theater, which foster the preservation and appreciation of traditional court music within contemporary society.